slightknack/slightknack.dev/content/about/me.md

 weight = 1
 +++

 I currently live in Rome, Italy.
-Before that I lived in Jakarta, Virginia, Madrid, Buenos Aires, Brasilia, and Utah (where I was born).
-I've yet to have seen my 6575th sunrise, so go easy on me.

 Professionally, I've been a [Software Engineer Intern](https://tonari.no) and an [Apprentice Cheesemaker](https://hebervalleyartisancheese.com).
 I discovered the joy of programming when I was 8; this little hobby quickly grew to underpin the way I think about hard problems.
 I'm best known for my work on the [Passerine](https://passerine.io) programming language, but this is really just one facet of the type of work I find interesting.